Dave Birch (Honorary President)

 Arkadiy Kremer graduated from the Moscow Technical University of Communications and Informatics (MTUCI) in 1970 and later earned a Ph.D. on technical sciences.
 He has extensive practical experience with many years of managing projects in field of implementation of information and telecommunication technologies.
 Read more

-Dr. Kremer is Chairman of Russian Governmental and Business Association for Networks and Services (RANS) and head of RANS training department in MTUCI.
+Dr. Kremer is President of Russian Governmental and Business Association for Networks and Services (RANS) and head of RANS training department in MTUCI.
 He also was Chairman of the ITU-T SG 17 (Security) for study periods 2009 – 2012 and 2013 – 2016.

 Arthur Leijtens is founder and since 2008 president of FLIGHTMAP.com, software for Strategic Portfolio Management.
 Arthur has more than 14 years’ experience in strategy consultancy, specialised in innovation and fundraising.
 From 2010 until 2016, Arthur was responsible as operational director for the start-up and development of the Trust In Digital Life association.
 From 1992 until 2002, Arthur was employed by Ericsson Telecommunication where he performed several functions in R&D, logistics and sales.

 Herbert is Secretary-General of A-SIT, www.a-sit.at, Secure Information Technology Center – Austria, and board member of the non-profit foundation Stiftung Secure Information and Communication Technologies (SIC) www.sic.st.
 He holds a master of telecommunications and informatics.
 Read more